-Work is underway to improve access to primary care for transgender and non-binary people including the establishment of tailored models of care, development of national gender-affirming healthcare guidelines, and development of training and workforce resources for primary healthcare professionals.
-There has also been investment to increase access to mental health supports for rainbow communities and to provide rainbow competency training for health services.
-We heard strong calls during our engagement for gender affirming health, provided at a reasonable and affordable cost and with much better availability.
+Work is underway to improve access to primary care for transgender and non-binary people.
+We are establishing tailored models of care, developing national genderaffirming health care guidelines, and developing training and workforce resources for primary health care professionals.
+We are also investing in services to increase access to mental health supports for rainbow communities and to provide rainbow competency training for health services.
+We heard strong calls during our engagement for gender-affirming health, provided at a reasonable and affordable cost and with much better availability.